 Kamloops is a city in the province of British Columbia, Canada.
 Kamloops has an elevation of approximately 2700 feet above sea level.
-It’s situated at the confluence of two rivers (the North and South Thompson Rivers) near their headwaters.
-The city has a very diverse terrain and as such, there are many different kinds of Kamloops hikes for every kind of hiker.
+It is where the North Thompson River and the South Thompson River meet, close to where they start.
+The city has a very diverse terrain, and as such, there are many different kinds of Kamloops hikes for every kind of hiker.

 Map of the Nine Best Kamloops Hikes

 When Is the Best Time To Go on the Kamloops Hiking Trails?

 The best time to go on these Kamloops hikes is any time of year!
 The late evenings in the summer are beautiful when the days are the longest.
 Weekends, late mornings, and early evenings can get busy with other hikers, so plan your time wisely.